EastWoodYang/Gradle-Repo/README.md

         apply plugin: 'gradle-repo-build'

-3. Create repo.xml in root Project, and describes the structure and dependency tree of your project.
+3. Create repo.xml in root project, and describes the structure and dependency tree of your project.

     <img src='https://github.com/EastWoodYang/gradle-repo/blob/master/picture/1.png'/>

 ## repo.xml Manifest Format
-A repo manifest describes the structure and dependency tree of a repo project; that is the directories that are visible and where they should be obtained from with git.
+A repo manifest describes the structure and dependency of a repo project; that is the directories that are visible and where they should be obtained from with git.

 ##### repo manifest sample